w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 the chance of being a victim of replay attacks after [reaping an account](./learn-accounts.md#existential-deposit-and-reaping).

 Reaping an account resets the nonce value.
-If all transactions signed until the nonce before the reaping event were immortal, once the account is refunded all transactions can be replayed because the information about the signatures for the transactions already exists on-chain and the refunded account will look like new to the present chain state.
+If all signed transactions until the nonce before the reaping event were immortal, once the account is refunded, all transactions can be replayed because the information about the signatures for those transactions already exists on-chain, and the refunded account will look new to the present chain state.
 There is no need for the attacker to know your private key.

-Making a transaction mortal will (almost) ensure that replay attacks are not valid outside the transaction’s block interval.
-The only special cases is if the account gets reaped immediately after submitting the transaction and (still within the mortal window)
+Making a transaction mortal will (almost) ensure that replay attacks are not valid, with the only particular case is if the account gets reaped immediately after submitting a mortal transaction, and within the mortal window (i.e. the block interval), an attacker replays that transaction.

 ## Metadata Updates